EnviroDIY/ModularSensors/README.md

 * prebuilt hex files at https://github.com/neilh10/ms_releases/wiki
 * Specific development stream in ModularSensors\a\.. directories (Mayfly and other ARM SAMDx boards)

-To use, from platformio.ini open folder ModularSensors\a\<select a folder> - and press icon "Build" (the tick mark)
+To use, from the IDE Platformio (platformio.org) open folder ModularSensors\a\<select a folder> - and press icon "Build" (the tick mark), then download to the target.
 tbd - download a prebuilt image
 This is an open source fork of https://github.com/EnviroDIY/ModularSensors
 EnviroDIY/ModularSensors is a comprehensive package that covers a number of boards and example usages.
 Its the recommended starting point for anybody new to ModularSensors, its assumed you read the excellent https://github.com/EnviroDIY/ModularSensors/blob/master/README.md